 The photo below, taken in the Mauthausen gas chamber, shows what pipes terminating in perforated fixtures would have looked like.

-The photo below shows the one remaining shower head in the Dachau gas chamber, which is made of sheet metal, not brass.
+In May 2001, I photographed the one remaining shower head in the Dachau gas chamber, which was made of sheet metal, not brass.
 How could the Congressmen have seen things that were not there?
 Insanity is defined as seeing things that are not there.
 Were these Congressmen all crazy?

 “GAS CHAMBERS: the internees who were brought to Camp Dachau for the sole purpose of being executed were in most cases Jews and Russians.
 They were brought into the compound, lined up near the gas chambers, and were screened in a similar manner as internees who came to Dachau for imprisonment.
 Then they were marched to a room and told to undress.
 Everyone was given a towel and a piece of soap, as though they were about to take a shower.
 During this whole screening process, no hint was ever given that they were to be executed, for the routine was similar upon the arrival of all internees at the camp.
 Then they entered the gas chamber.
 Over the entrance, in large black letters, was written “Brause Bad” (showers).
 There were about 15 shower faucets suspended from the ceiling from which gas was then released.
 There was one large chamber, capacity of which was 200, and five smaller gas chambers, capacity of each being 50.
 It took approximately 10 minutes for the execution.
 From the gas chamber, the door led to the Krematory to which the bodies were removed by internees who were selected for the job.
 The dead bodies were then placed in 5 furnaces, two or three bodies at a time.”

 The two rooms on either side of the Dachau gas chamber (undressing room and morgue room) are 10 ft. high.
 The photo above shows a pipe going through the wall of the undressing room into the gas chamber.
 This indicates that the gas chamber room is also 10 ft. high, but has a dropped ceiling, making it 7.6 ft. high.
 So what is in the space between the 10 ft. ceiling and the dropped ceiling?
-Could it be water pipes and real shower heads for a shower room?
+Could there be water pipes and real shower heads for a shower room in this space?

 Soon after the liberation of the Dachau concentration camp on April 29, 1945, a US War Crimes Investigation Team was brought to Dachau and an attempt was made to find some of the bodies of the prisoners who had been gassed.
 It was the policy to burn the bodies in all the camps, but in the last months of the war, the bodies at Dachau had been buried on a hill called Leitenberg.
 One of the mass graves on Leitenberg was opened and Dr. Charles Larson, a leading forensic pathologist, who was with the US Army’s Judge Advocate General’s Department (JAGD), performed autopsies on hundreds of bodies without finding any that showed evidence of poison gas.